 Bink Video - The Video Codec for Games

-Bink 2.3 is massively better than Bink 1.
-You'll be shocked at how low you can get the data rate!
+Bink 2 is massively better than Bink 1.
+You'll be shocked at how low you can drop the data rate while maintaining beautiful quality.

-Even better, Bink 2 can be much faster than Bink 1, due to its multi-core scaling and SIMD design (up to 70% of the instructions executed on a frame are SIMD).
-It is really fast - it can play 4K video frames (3840x2160) in 4 ms on PCs and 11 ms on Sony PS4 or Xbox One!
+And even cooler, Bink 2 can be much faster than Bink 1, due to its multi-core scaling and SIMD design (up to 70% of the instructions executed on a frame are SIMD).
+It is really fast - it can play 4K video frames (3840x2160) in 4 ms PCs and 11 ms PS4/Xbox One using the CPU only (or 1.4 ms PC and 2.3 ms PS4/Xbox using GPU acceleration)!

 Bink 2 is available for Windows (standard, Windows 8 Store and Windows 8 Phone), MacOS, Linux, Sony PS4, Xbox One, Xbox 360, Sony PS3, Sony PSP2, Nintendo Wii and WiiU, Android and iOS.